tianleiwu/Stable-Diffusion-WebUI-OnnxRuntime/help.md

-# ONNX Runtime Extension for Automatic1111's SD WebUI
+# ONNX Runtime Extension

 This extension enables optimized execution of Stable Diffusion UNet model on Nividia GPU.

-As a pre-requisite, the models need to be optimized through [Olive](https://github.com/microsoft/Olive) and added to the WebUI's model inventory, as described in the Setup section.
 This extension uses [ONNX Runtime](https://onnxruntime.ai/) CUDA execution provider to run inference against these models.

-Stable Diffusion versions 1.5 is supported.
+Stable Diffusion versions 1.5, 2.1, SDXL 1.0, sd-turbo, and SDXL-Turbo are supported.

+LoRA and ControlNet are not supported at this time.

 ## Getting Started

-1. Follow instructions [here](https://github.com/microsoft/Olive/tree/main/examples/stable_diffusion#prerequisitesn) to setup Olive.
-2. Convert your SD model to ONNX, optimized by Olive, as described [here](https://github.com/microsoft/Olive/tree/main/examples/stable_diffusion#conversion-to-onnx-and-latency-optimization).
-Example commands for 1.5:
-    ```
-    python stable_diffusion.py --provider cuda --optimize
-    ```
-3. The optimized Unet model will be stored under `models\optimized-cuda\[model_id]\unet` (for example `models\optimized-cuda\runwayml\stable-diffusion-v1-5\unet\`).
-Copy this over, renaming to match the filename of the base SD WebUI model, to the WebUI's `models\Unet-ort` folder.
+1. Click `Export and Optimize ONNX` button under the `OnnxRuntime Exporter` tab to generate ONNX models.
-4. Go to Settings → User Interface → Quick Settings List, add sd_unet.
+2. Go to Settings → User Interface → Quick Settings List, add  `sd_unet` and `ort_static_dims`.
 Apply these settings, then reload the UI.
-5. Back in the main UI, select the ORT Unet model from the sd_unet dropdown menu at the top of the page, and get going.
+3. Back in the main UI, select `Automatic` or the corresponding ORT model under `sd_unet` dropdown menu at the top of the page
+4. If your batch size, image width and height does not change frequently, check `ORT Static Dimensions` in quick setting to get better performance.
 </ol>